brandonprry/is_a_fetus_a_person/README.md

 From this perspective, abortion laws can never protect the lives of Americans.
 Abortion laws can only protect the lives of undocumented non-citizens at the expense of citizen mothers' lives.
 Not very America First.

 States are claiming power over someone who isn’t yet a citizen, but also over the moment they become one.
+What other citizenship processes do states believe they control?

 ## Taxes